-The Health and Safety Group is a committee supported by the Union Health and Safety Coordinator and the Human Resources team.
+The Health and Safety Group is a committee supported by the Union Health and Safety Coordinator and the Employability and HR Team.
 The group aims to provide a professional advisory service on health and safety matters to the management, staff and students of the Students' Union in order to build a safe, secure environment, which assists the Students' Union to meet its legal obligations under the Health and Safety at Work Act 1974.

 On this page you can find a wide range of health, safety and security information and advice on many topics, mostly provided by the Health and Safety Group.
 If you need to know more please contact the Health and Safety Group or speak to your line manager.